aleparuokakauppa/ShopifyCSV/README.md

 `./main [productExport.csv] [inventoryExport.csv] [outputFile.csv]`

 # Roadmap
-- A webUI to be able to be used by employees, who don't have to know the codebase.
+- A GUI to be able to be used by employees, who don't have to know the codebase.
 - More advanced requirements for archival
 - Feature to adjust inventories